bentoml/BentoML/docs/source/reference/metrics_methods.rst

 =========================
 Metrics in BentoML
 =========================
-BentoML provides native support for all Prometheus Client Metrics.
+BentoML provides native support for all Prometheus Client Metrics, :ref:`guides/metrics:Custom Metrics in BentoML`.
 Users can access the metrics API by replacing  ``prometheus_client`` with ``bentoml.metrics``.

 For example to write a custom metric using Prometheus Client user can write the following